-- Dog Breed Group
+Mastiff Dog Breed Pictures

 Weight:130 to 220 pounds

-- 6 to 10 years
+Life Span:6 to 10 years

 Mastiffs, sometimes referred to as Old English Mastiffs, take their name from the Latin word mansuetus, meaning "tame" or "domesticated."
 The Latin word was eventually transformed via Old French and Middle English into the word mastiff, which was first recorded in Middle English in a work written before 1387.

 Like any dog, the Mastiff has some less attractive qualities.
-When he shakes that massive head, drool flies everywhere.
+When they shake that massive head, drool flies everywhere.
 You'll find, however, that if you let it dry, it's easily wiped away.
 And you get used to keeping baby wipes or hand towels nearby.

 - Mastiffs need daily exercise, but take into account the age of the dog and the temperature.
 Mastiffs can overheat easily.